Notice of Pre-AIA or AIA Status

 Claim 17 is rejected for at least the reasons set forth with respect to claim 13.
 Claim 17 merely further limits the mathematical concept set forth in claim 13.

-wherein the intervals comply with [s*P, t*P], a range CR is within the intervals, and wherein s, t are integer values, and s and t are as small as possible, such that the range CR is partitioned into a plurality of intervals [j*P, (j+1)*P] for all integers j in s<j< (t-1).
+Wherein the plurality of intervals comply with [s*P, t*P], wherein s, t are integer values and wherein the plurality of intervals are intervals [j*P, (j+1)*P] for all integers j in

 Claim 18 is rejected for at least the reasons set forth with respect to claim 13.
 Claim 18 merely further limits the mathematical concept set forth in claim 13.

-wherein the intervals comply with at least one of: determining, a value q such that 2^q is closest to a prime number P, wherein the range CR be part of an interval [s*2^q, t*2^q], where s, t, are integer values, and s, and t are as small as possible, such that the range CR is partitioned into a plurality of intervals [j*2^q, (j+1)*2^q] for all integers j in s<j< (t-1).
+Wherein the plurality of intervals comply with at least one of: determining, a value q such that 2^q corresponds to a power-of-two approximation of the prime number P, wherein the range CR is part of an interval [s*2^q, t*2^q], where s, t, are integer values, and wherein the plurality of intervals are intervals [j*2^q, (j+1)*2^q] for all integers j in

 Claim 19 is rejected for at least the reasons set forth with respect to claim 13.
 Claim 19 merely further limits the mathematical concept set forth in claim 13.

-wherein the intervals comply with at least one of: determining, a correction value X for each intermediate result, thereby building a group of correction values SCV; and determining, from a specification of the sub-unit a minimal value min(X) and a maximum value max(X) for which the sub-unit determines a correction value X, such that range CR gets thus partitioned into a plurality of intervals of [min(X), max(X)].
+Wherein the plurality of intervals comply with at least one of: determining, a correction value X for each intermediate result, thereby building a group of correction values SCV; and determining, from a specification, a minimal value min(X) and a maximum value max(X) for which determines the correction value X, such that the plurality of intervals are intervals of [min(X), max(X)].

 Claim 20 is rejected for at least the reasons set forth with respect to claim 19.
 Claim 20 merely further limits the mathematical concept set forth in claim 19.

-wherein at least two of the intervals [min(x1), max(x1)] and [min(x2), max(x2)] overlap, and wherein for such an interval pair, the subinterval is chosen such that it completely includes an intersection of the intervals [min(x1), max(x1)] and [min(x2), max(x2)].
+wherein the pair of intervals include overlapping intervals [min(x1), max(x1)] and [min(x2), max(x2)], and wherein the sub-interval is chosen such that it completely includes an intersection of the overlapping intervals [min(x1), max(x1)] and [min(x2), max(x2)].

 Claim 21 is rejected for at least the reasons set forth with respect to claim 13.
 Claim 21 merely further limits the mathematical concept set forth in claim 13.

-wherein a selection of two adjacent intervals comprises a looping sub-method and a selection sub-method, wherein in each loop of the looping sub-method a pair of adjacent intervals is selected, and for that interval pair test operand data A" and B" are generated.
+wherein additional pairs of intervals from the plurality of intervals are selected in a looping sub-method and a selection sub-method, wherein in each loop of the looping sub-method a next pair of adjacent intervals is selected from the plurality of intervals.

 Claim 22 is rejected for at least the reasons set forth with respect to claim 21.
 Claim 22 merely further limits the mathematical concept set forth in claim 21.

-wherein the selection sub-method comprises: counting, by the one or more processors, using the counter, for an adjacent interval pair of intervals how often their sub-interval was hit by a test operand data pattern; and selecting, by the one or more processors, using the selection sub-method, a next interval pair based on counter values, by selecting a next interval having a lowest counter value.
+wherein the selection sub-method comprises: obtaining, for the additional pairs of intervals, counter values measuring how often their sub-interval was hit by a test operand data pattern; and selecting, using the selection sub-method, the next pair of intervals based on the counter values, by selecting a next interval having a lowest counter value.

 Claim 24 is rejected for at least the reasons set forth with respect to claim 13.
 Claim 24 merely further limits the mathematical concept set forth in claim 13.

-wherein a prime number P used for applied modular arithmetic is selected from at least one of NIST primes, Edwards primes, and generalized Mersenne primes.
+Wherein the prime number P is selected from at least one of NIST primes, Edwards primes, and generalized Mersenne primes.

 Regarding claim 25, under the Alice Framework Step 1, claim 25 falls within the four statutory categories of patentable subject matter identified by 35 U.S.C 101: a process, machine, manufacture, or a composition of matter.